Journal

 Ohrid Lake

 Monday was definitely the highlight of the trip so far, so I was a little concerned as to how the rest of the trip was going to compare.
 But Tuesday was really great as well.
-The hotel is about three miles or so away from the city center, so after breakfast at the hotel, our tour bus dropped us off near the city center, and we had free time for most of the day until about 4pm.

 -